-Mexico has been grabbing headlines for the past few years – and sadly not for the right reasons.
-From the now-infamous wall and terrible conditions in migrant camps across the US border to cartel killings in cities like Juarez, it might seem sometimes like there's no good news from the country.
-And while Mexico is facing some challenges, most of the country remains safe for visitors (despite the headlines).
+Mexico is a headline-grabbing country – and not always for the right reasons.
+But while Mexico has faced challenges in its time, most of the country remains safe for visitors.
 Away from the major sights in Mexico City and the resorts of Cabo, Puerto Vallarta and Cancun lies a land crammed with tantalizing but lesser-visited destinations – here's our guide to the best places to visit in Mexico.

 Mexico is blessed with an abundance of gorgeous beaches, but there’s something special about the otherworldly scenery of Bahía Concepción.
 A pristine bay off the Sea of Cortez, halfway down the Baja California peninsula, spell-binding white-sand beaches line its shores for over 30 km (20 miles), hemmed in by forests of cacti and desert-fringed mountains.
 As far as kayaking goes, few places in the world can match it.